buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 We believe this is best done together with the community, supported by NLP and ML.
 All content on this website is openly licenced under CC-BY-SA (same as Wikipedia) and everyone can contribute - look for the "Edit" buttons!

 ### [paperswithoutcode](https://www.paperswithoutcode.com)
+Papers Without Code: where unreproducible papers come to live.
+The goal of this is to save the time and effort of researchers who try to reproduce the results of a paper that is unreproducible.
+It could either be due to the paper not having enough details or the method straight up not working.
+In either case, authors will be given the opportunity to respond.
+The hope is this saves people time and disincentivizes unreproducible papers.

 ## Paper-Reviewer Assignments